skizlik/cnn-waste-classification/README.md

 * **Developed a High-Performing Custom CNN:** A custom-built CNN, developed from scratch, achieved an impressive **58.7% validation accuracy**, establishing a strong performance baseline and demonstrating the viability of non-transfer learning approaches.

 * **Conducted a Deep Dive into Model Failure:** A key insight from this project was the identification of a common "model collapse" failure mode.
-A follow-on investigation proved this was a function of a sub-optimal learning rate, and a more methodical tuning process successfully turned previously "failed" architectures into viable, high-performing models.
+A follow-on investigation proved this was a result of a sub-optimal default learning rate; tuning the learning rate through simple interpolation successfully turned previously "failed" architectures into reasonably viable models.

 * **Provided a Complete, Reproducible Environment:** This entire project is containerized using Docker, with separate, optimized environments for both GPU and CPU execution to ensure 100% reproducibility.